karensabile224/wordler/README.md

 http://localhost:8080/data/
 ```

-You shoudl see something like this:
+You should see something like this: